 You can begin saving for retirement, while saving money on taxes - now or in the future - through two voluntary and optional tax-deferred Employee-funded Retirement Programs:

 - Tax-Deferred Account (TDA) allows you to save with pre-tax dollars through the Traditional contribution option or after-taxes with the Roth option, which allows tax-free withdrawals in retirement.
-You decide how much to save, up the plan limits, and where to invest.
+You decide how much to save, up the plan limits, and how to invest your contributions among Harvard's choices.
 Some new faculty and staff will be automatically enrolled after 60 days of employment (Traditional option).

 - 457(b) Deferred Compensation Plan allows certain high-earning faculty and staff to set aside a tax-deferred portion of their salary, in addition to TDA deductions.